llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

      especially useful if you are distributing your executable.
 >
 > 3. Dynamic linking is just harder to implement than static linking.
->
-> The upcoming relocations we will talk about, are what enable dynamic linking.

 > If you’re not already familiar with the concepts of GOT and PLT, I also recommend you take yet another quick detour
 > for some [visual explanations](#what-are-got-and-plt)!